Water Basket designs by Lorraine Triana Rueda (left) and Trelasa Baratta (right)

 Quieres ver este sitio web en español?
 Solo haz clic en el botón en la parte superior izquierda de esta página que dice “select language ” y te dará un menú donde puedas escoger "Spanish"

-Water Basket painting is now underway.
-The project celebrates the area’s history, people, and ecology.
+The Water Baskets celebrate the area’s history, people, and ecology.

 Following the devastating Valley Fire of 2015, the two water tanks on Rabbit Hill, atop the highest point in Middletown, were made very visible through burned tree skeletons surrounded by scores of homes that had burned to the ground.
 It became clear that in beautifying the tanks, Callayomi Water District could contribute to community recovery and renewal.
 The Middletown Art Center (MAC) approached the Water District to propose 360° murals.